 The Silverstone Experience is due to open in Spring 2019.
 It will tell the story of the UK’s central role in technological innovation and leadership within global motor sport and, importantly, inspire the next generation of high performance engineers.

-The Silverstone Experience (TSE) is a registered charity (Silverstone Heritage Ltd (SHL)), and is independent of Silverstone Circuit.
+The Silverstone Experience (TSE) is a Community Benefit Society (Silverstone Heritage Ltd (SHL)), and is independent of Silverstone Circuit.
 Based at entrance to the world-famous motor racing circuit, the new attraction will be situated in the last remaining Second World War hangar at the venue.
 This building and the land on which it sits have been gifted to the charity by the British Racing Drivers’ Club (BRDC).

 The charity’s vision to celebrate Silverstone’s fascinating history is now becoming a reality thanks to the Heritage Lottery Fund who awarded SHL a grant of £9.1 million in December 2016 to develop TSE.

 TSE will have a crucial educational and charitable mission.
 It will play a key role in developing our nation’s continued leadership in science, technology, engineering and maths and thereby our country’s future prosperity in an increasingly technology-focused global economy.
 We will use the technical heritage of British motor racing to inspire the high performance engineers of the future.
 Science, Technology, Engineering and Maths (STEM) will be intrinsically woven into the fabric of the displays, building educational value into every aspect of the visit.
 Visitors will be inspired by the achievements of the brilliant engineers of Motor sport Valley over the last seven decades and will be encouraged to find out more about them and their achievements.